Should I Cancel Amazon Prime? Here Are 12 Good Reasons

-Alexa, Amazon’s cloud-based voice service, is already embedded on 100 million Echo and other smart-speaker devices from Amazon as well as third-party device manufacturers.
+According to figures from 2019, Alexa, Amazon’s cloud-based voice service is already embedded on over 100 million Echo and smart devices both from Amazon and third-party manufacturers.

-But behind the scenes, Alexa’s a loser – and Amazon knows it.
-According to a recent Wall Street Journal article , Amazon could be considering changes to Alexa and other divisions that are bleeding money (to the tune of $5 billion a year, the WSJ reports).
+Whilst the voice assistant might help you reorder products easily, track down music, find info, or even sing you “Happy Birthday”, Alexa’s a loser — and Amazon knows it.
+According to a Wall Street Journal article from November 2022, Amazon is weighing up changes to Alexa and to other divisions that are bleeding money (to the tune of $5 billion a year, the WSJ reports).

 Prime Day Is Mostly a Huge Garage Sale